Quirkyabhi97/Interview-Kit/README.md

 # Notes
-Hi, this repository is specifically created for important commands and syntaxes while you prepare for interviews.<br/>
+Hi, this repository is specifically created for important topics , commands and syntaxes while you prepare for interviews.<br/>
 Good luck !